What are site costs?

 How are site costs calculated?

-Your site costs will be calculated based on the specific attributes of your block.
-For example, the more problematic the soil and greater the slope, the more this will add costs due to increased levels of site preparation required.
+Your site costs will be calculated based on the specific attributes of your block and engineering requirements for the slab.
+For example, the more problematic the soil and greater the slope, the more this will add costs due to increased levels of site preparation required and engineering of the foundation to ensure the house will last the test of time.

-The type of soil you lay your foundations on can have repercussions for your house for decades after it’s been built, and for the course of its whole life.
-So, this step is an extremely important part of the building process.
+The type of soil you lay your foundations on can have repercussions for your house for decades after construction, meaning this step is extremely important.

-There are different types of soil such as clay, sand and silt meaning that soil can move, expand and contract with different levels of moisture content.
+There are different types of soil such as clay, sand and silt; meaning that soil can move, expand and contract with different levels of moisture content.
 For example, clay-based soils have the potential to change volume and shift with changes in the amount of moisture in the soil.
-These are sometimes called 'reactive soils' because of this.
+These are sometimes called 'reactive soils'.

 Some soils have a greater potential to expand or shrink than others, and this needs to be measured with a soil test to make sure your house's slab is designed in a way that helps protect it from soil movement that might cause it to sink or buckle.
 This can also cause cracking and other major damage to your home if you have the wrong type of slab.